R34P3R-H09/Linux-Cheat-Sheet/README.md

 6) Permissions
 7) Shortcuts

-Later in the project i will include some VIM commands.
+Later in the project, I will include some Process & VIM commands.